eclipse-tractusx/managed-identity-wallet/docs/arc42/revocation-service/main.md

 ## Cross-cutting Concepts

-Please refer to this for more information: [Bitstring Status List v1.0](https://www.w3.org/TR/vc-bitstring-status-list/)
+Please refer to this for more information: [Status List 2021](https://www.w3.org/TR/2023/WD-vc-status-list-20230427)

 ## Requirements Overview

 The basic requirements for the Managed Identity Wallet are as follows:

-- issue status list to all issuer using REST API
+- issue status list to all issuers using REST API

 - Manage status list index for each issuer

-- Allow issuer to revoke credential using REST API
+- Allow issuers to revoke credentials using REST API

 - Allow verifier to verify status of credential using REST API